BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 to a set of registers.
 In particular, each stage will have its own copy of the program counter, the current instruction, and some other fields derived from them.
 Why is this so ?
-- rember that in the next step, all stages will be running concurrently, which means that each stage will process a *different* instruction;
+- rember that even if for now we lanuch them sequentially, all stages are supposed to run concurrently (it will be so in our next step).
+In particular, it means that each stage will process a *different* instruction;
 - besides the advantage of increasing throughput, by separating execution into multiple register-to-register stages, pipelining results in a shorter critical path (hence supports a higher frequency).

 _WIP_